In part 5 of the excuse buster series, I’m talking about relationships and how they can ruin your dreams, if you let them.

 I hear it all the time.
 So many people say they wish they could travel, they wish they could see all the things I have seen or do all the things I have done.
 But damn that ever present ball and chain.
-They have responsibilities you know.
+They have a partner.
+They have responsibilities, don’t you know?
 What would they do without each other?

 Saying they are in a relationship is an extremely common excuse made by people who say they want to go backpacking or see some exotic part of the world, but then start to list off all the reasons why they tell themselves they can’t.
 So many people tell me ‘if only they were single’.